When Vellum starts, it will check for new updates and inform you if a new version is available.

 - On El Capitan, Vellum will stop updating at version 2.3.1

 - On Sierra, Vellum will stop updating at version 2.6.7

 - On High Sierra, Vellum will stop updating at version 2.7.3

 You can update macOS through the Mac App Store.
-If your Mac doesn’t meet the requirements of the current version of macOS (Catalina), you might be able to update to Mojave instead.
+If your Mac doesn’t meet the requirements of the current version of macOS (Big Sur), you may be able to update to Mojave or Catalina.

 - I don’t see Check for Updates in this menu

 If you don’t see Check for Updates in the Vellum menu, you’re using the Mac App Store version of Vellum, which we discontinued in 2016.

 Please see Migrating to Direct for information about how to move to the latest version of Vellum.